 Gmail is one of the most used email providers.
-Google’s Gmail has been used by a very large variety of people and still continues to have a major liking.
-Google decided to use the Gmail data to develop a new service- Inbox.
-It works separate from Gmail as a stand-alone tool.
+Google’s Gmail has been used by a very large variety of people and continues to have a major liking.
+Google decided to use Gmail data to develop a new service- Inbox.
+It works separately from Gmail as a stand-alone tool.
 The main task for this tool is to view all emails as a task to complete.
 So, whenever you get an email you can see it and assign a to-do task to it.
-Same goes for location based events.
+Same goes for location-based events.
 The tool would remind you about it after reaching that location.

 Gmail ‘Special Stars’: